International Estate Planning

 The process of planning for resident aliens and U.S. citizens with assets in multiple jurisdictions is exceedingly complex and requires particular attention to detail.
 The United States has entered into tax treaties with numerous countries and consideration must be given to the laws of each jurisdiction during the design and implementation of a retirement, estate or asset protection plan.
 For example, for GST, gift & estate tax purposes, a taxpayer "should" have only one domicile.
 However, unless proper attention is given to this issue, it is conceivable for an individual to have a U.S. domicile even though resident abroad, or a foreign domicile even though resident in the U.S..
 A higher level, or even double taxation of worldwide assets could result if domicile were to be claimed by both jurisdictions.
 Planning however, does not always prevent any country where an individual has assets from exerting control or demanding estate or inheritance taxes.
 In the U.S., relief is generally given for any taxes paid overseas through a system of tax credits provided for in treaties executed between the United States and other countries.
 This may not be true, however, for other jurisdictions.

-The choice of law for the disposition of foreign situs assets must be thoroughly researched for the following reasons; In some countries real property is governed by situs law and personal property by the law of domicile.
 Some countries will recognize foreign wills and entities such as trusts if drafted to comply with the statutes of country of domicile.
-Civil law countries such as Germany, Austria and Switzerland do not recognize trusts within the meaning of the law of equity, but may (or may not) recognize foreign trusts of non-resident aliens or foreign domiciliaries. |
+Civil law countries such as Germany, Austria and Switzerland do not recognize trusts within the meaning of the law of equity, but may (or may not) recognize foreign trusts of non-resident aliens or foreign domiciliaries.

 Some countries will apply the law of the decedent’s domicile with respect to wills and estates, while others will apply the law of the country of Nationality.